 If you or a loved one developed a meningioma brain tumor after using Depo-Provera, you may be entitled to significant financial compensation.
 The Depo-Provera lawsuit targets Pfizer Inc. for failing to warn users about the risk of brain tumors linked to long-term use of this injectable birth control.
-Clinton O. Middleton, Attorney at Law, is dedicated to helping women across the U.S. seek justice.
+Clinton O. Middleton, Attorney at Law, is dedicated to helping women across the US seek justice.

 Depo-Provera, a popular contraceptive injection containing medroxyprogesterone acetate, has been linked to a 5.6-fold increased risk of meningioma brain tumors in women using it for over a year, according to a March 2024 study in The BMJ.
-Lawsuits allege that Pfizer knew or should have known about this risk but failed to update U.S. warning labels, unlike in Canada and the EU, where meningioma risks have been acknowledged since 2015.
+Lawsuits allege that Pfizer knew or should have known about this risk but failed to update US warning labels, unlike in Canada and the EU, where meningioma risks have been recognized since 2015.

 The MDL streamlines cases for efficiency, allowing plaintiffs to share evidence while maintaining individual claims.
 Victims are seeking compensation for medical bills, lost wages, and emotional distress caused by meningioma diagnoses.